Reference

 Custom Tags

 xhtml2pdf provides some custom tags.
 They are all prefixed by the namespace identifier pdf:.
 As the HTML5 parser used by xhtml2pdf does not know about these specific tags it may be confused if they are without a block.
-To avoid problems you may condsider sourrounding them by <div> tags, like this:
+To avoid problems you may condsider surrounding them by <div> tags, like this:

 <div>